-FAQS: Furloughs and temporary FTE reduction
+FAQs: Furloughs and temporary FTE reduction

-Management of temporary layoffs
+Management of furloughs and temporary reduction in FTE

-When can I discuss furloughs with contract covered staff?
+When can I discuss furloughs with employees?

 May furloughed staff perform any work during the furlough period?

 Not for their employing unit.
 Furloughed employees are not authorized to perform any work for the employing unit during the furlough period (including checking and responding to their work email and remotely accessing their workstation except for the purpose of receiving communications about the end or extension of the furlough) and may not volunteer to perform unpaid work for the employing unit.
-Furloughed employees may check and respond to email relating to their return to work date and their UW benefits.
+Furloughed employees may check and respond to email relating to their return-to-work date and their UW benefits.

 May staff identified for furlough use paid time off instead of unpaid time off?